publicos-pt/pt_law_downloader/README.md

 ## Usage

-The API consists of three functions, that return meta-data an text of a given document or publication as a Python dictionary:
+The API consists of 4 functions that return meta-data an text of a given document or publication as a Python dictionary:

+* `get_publication(publication_id)`: returns the publication_id
 * `get_publications(document_id)`: returns the list of publications of a document_id.
 * `get_document(document_id)`: returns a single dictionary with a document_id;
 * `get_documents(series, year)`: returns a list of dictionaries, each entry a